-Particularly bright boys may be invited to take part in Election, the academic scholarship exam.
+Particularly bright children may be invited to take part in Election, the academic scholarship exam.

 Election is taken instead of the Winchester Entrance exam.
 It is a unique selection process involving both written examinations and interviews.
 Election typically takes place at the school over three days in the April or May of Year 8.